w3c/wg-effectiveness/process.md

 Members of the group should review documents throughout the process; although reviewing and suggesting changes as-early-as-possible is advised.

+### Maturity Levels Explained
+As documents progress through the "Recommendation Track" they progress through "document maturity levels", see more information on maturity levels below.

-### Editors Drafts
+#### Editors Drafts
 Editors Drafts are documents which individuals or groups work on as proposals to become Working Groups Drafts.
 Editors Drafts are an important part of many groups work; but they have no standing until they are upgraded to Working Drafts.

+##### Next Steps
+Submit the Editors Draft to a Working Group to become a ["Working Draft"](#working-draft), or "Working Group Note".

-### Working Draft
+#### Working Draft
 When a Working Group has agreed to begin work on a new standard or W3C Note they create a Working Draft.
-A Working Draft can be a new document or a Working Group can adopt an [Editors Draft](#); both of these transition to become a "First Public Working Draft".
-This stage triggers a ["Call for Exclusions" detailed in the W3C Patent Policy](#).
+A Working Draft can be a new document or a Working Group can adopt an [Editors Draft](#editors-draft); both of these transition to become a "First Public Working Draft".
+This stage triggers a ["Call for Exclusions" detailed in the W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20170801/#sec-exclude-mech).

 A Working Group then continues to work on this document, coming to consensus on decisions and editing the document to continue to create "Revised Working Drafts".
-If significant changes to the document has been made it should be re-uploaded to the [W3C Technical Reports Page](#).
+If significant changes to the document have been made the group should be re-uploaded the document to the [W3C Technical Reports Page](https://www.w3.org/TR/).
 A Revised Working Draft will need to uploaded also if 6 months pass with no change; this Revised Draft indicates why there has been no change within this time.

-All transitions between document stages must meet transition requirements; see [Recommendation Track](#) and [Transition Requests](#) for more information on transtions.
-The group will have to prepare some information on the Working Draft for transitions; these include:
+The group will have to prepare some information on the Working Draft for a transition to the next Recommendation Track stage  (see [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track) and [Transition Requests](#transition-requests-and-moving-between-track-stages) for more information on stages and transtions); these include:

-* Records the Group decision to advance the document
+* Recordings of the Group decision to advance the document
-* Record changes from the last version
+* Record of the changes from the last version
-* Record which requirements have changed since the last version (if any)
+* Record of which requirements have changed since the last version (if any)
-* Report any change in depencies with other groups.
+* Report of any change in depencies with other groups.

 For all Working Drafts a Working Group will document outstanding issues and issues where the group has not reached consensus (many groups currently do this on Github).
 For more information please see the [W3C Process Document](https://w3c.github.io/w3process/#working-draft).

-#### Next Steps
+##### Next Steps
-Working Drafts can become "Revised Working Drafts", ["Candidate Recommendation"](#) or ["Working Group Note"](#)
+Working Drafts can transition to become "Revised Working Drafts", ["Candidate Recommendation"](#candidate-recommendation) or "Working Group Note".

-### Candidate Recommendation
+#### Candidate Recommendation
 Canidate Recommendations are documents which are in their final review.
-At this stage the group will prepare a set of information to progress the document to the next stage (see [Recommendation Track](#) and [Transition Requests](#) for more information on stages and transtions).
+At this stage the group will prepare a set of information to progress the document to the next stage (see [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track) and [Transition Requests](#transition-requests-and-moving-between-track-stages) for more information on stages and transtions).
 The information to be collected is:

-* Explanation of how the document meets the Working Group requirements (outlined in the [Charter](#)) or why the requirements have changed
+* Explanation of how the document meets the Working Group requirements (outlined in the [Charter](#charter-and-call-for-participation)) or why the requirements have changed
 * Dependencies on other specifications
 * Document how adaquate implementation experience was demonstrated
-* Show that the document received wide review
+* Detail how the document received wide review
 * Identify any at-risk feature.

-The Working Group also advertised a deadline for comments, which is at least 28 days after publication.
+The Working Group also advertises a deadline for comments, which is at least 28 days after publication.

-This stage triggers a ["Call for Exclusions" detailed in the W3C Patent Policy](#).
+This stage triggers a ["Call for Exclusions" detailed in the W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20170801/#sec-exclude-mech).

 For more information please see the [W3C Process Document](https://w3c.github.io/w3process/#candidate-rec).

-#### Revised Candidate Recommendations
+##### Revised Candidate Recommendations
-If during the review period [substantive changes](https://w3c.github.io/w3process/#substantive-change) are made to the document then the document can become a "Revised Candiate Recommendation"; this may trigger a ["Call for Exclusions" detailed in the W3C Patent Policy](#).
+If during the review period [substantive changes](https://w3c.github.io/w3process/#substantive-change) are made to the document then the document can become a "Revised Candiate Recommendation"; this may trigger a ["Call for Exclusions" detailed in the W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20170801/#sec-exclude-mech).
 Please see the [W3C Process Document](https://w3c.github.io/w3process/#revised-cr) for more information.

-#### Next Steps
+##### Next Steps
-Canidate Recommendations can return to being a ["Working Draft"](#), can become a "Revised Candidate Recommendation", or can become a ["Proposed Recommendation"](#) or ["Working Group Note"](#).
+Canidate Recommendations can return to being a ["Working Draft"](#working-draft), can become a "Revised Candidate Recommendation", or can transition to become a ["Proposed Recommendation"](#proposed-recommendation) or "Working Group Note".

-### Proposed Recommendation
+#### Proposed Recommendation
-Proposed Recommendation is the final stage of the document before becoming a [W3C Recommendation](#).
-The main purpose of this stage is to receive [AC](#) Review.
+Proposed Recommendation is the final stage of the document before becoming a [W3C Recommendation](#w3c-recommendation).
+The main purpose of this stage is to receive [AC Review](#ac-reviews).

-Working Groups should ensure the Proposed Recommendation meets the [Transition Request](#) requirements and will collect required information including details of implementation experience and explanations of issues and how they were formally addressed.
+Working Groups should ensure the Proposed Recommendation meets the [Transition Request](#transition-requests-and-moving-between-track-stages) requirements and will collect required information including details of implementation experience and explanations of issues and how these were formally addressed.
 A full list of information to gather can be found in the [W3C Process Document](https://w3c.github.io/w3process/#rec-pr).

-The Working Group will then notify their [Team Contact](#) to request that the Director notifies the AC of the review period.

-The AC Review Period is at least 28 days and is 10 days after an [Exclusion Opportunity](#) (detailed in the [W3C Patent Policy](#).
+The Working Group will then notify their [Team Contact](#the-w3c-team) to request that the Director notifies the AC of the review period.
+The AC Review Period is at least 28 days and is 10 days after an Exclusion Opportunity (detailed in the [W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20170801/#sec-exclude-mech).

 For more information please see the [W3C Process Document](https://w3c.github.io/w3process/#rec-pr).

-#### Next Steps
+##### Next Steps
-Substantive edits cannot happen on Proposed Recommendations, so to make any changes the document will move back to being a ["Working Draft"](#) or a ["Candidate Recommendation"](#).
-Otherwise it can become a ["W3C Recommendation"](#) or ["Working Group Note"](#).
+Substantive edits cannot happen on Proposed Recommendations, so to make any changes the document will move back to being a ["Working Draft"](#working-draft) or a ["Candidate Recommendation"](#candidate-recommendation).
+Otherwise it can become a ["W3C Recommendation"](#w3c-recommendation) or "Working Group Note".

-### W3C Recommendation
+#### W3C Recommendation
-The W3C Recommendation is an approved standard of the W3C and the end of the [W3C Recommendation Track](#)!
+The W3C Recommendation is an approved standard of the W3C and the end of the [W3C Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track)!
 There are many informal terms used for a W3C Recommedation including "Rec", "Recommendation", "TR", "Technical Report", "Spec", "Standard"; they all mean the same thing.

-To get to W3C Recommendation a "W3C Decision" is required; this is where a document has met all the [Transition Request](#) requirements, the Director has approved the document and the document has passed AC Review during the ["Proposed Recommendation"](#) stage.
+To get to W3C Recommendation a "W3C Decision" is required; this is where a document has met all the [Transition Request](#transition-requests-and-moving-between-track-stages) requirements, the [Director](#the-director) has approved the document and the document has passed [AC Review](#ac-reviews) during the ["Proposed Recommendation"](#proposed-recommendation) stage.

-[The Director](#) will announce the publication of the W3C Recommendation.
-If any AC member disagrees with the decision, they could raise an ["Advisory Committee Appeal"](#).
+[The Director](#the-director) will announce the publication of the W3C Recommendation.
+If any AC member disagrees with the decision, they could raise an ["Advisory Committee Appeal"](#ac-appeals).

-#### Next Steps
+##### Next Steps
 W3C Recommendations can become:

-* An "Edited Recommendation" if a Working Group chooses to [revise](#) the document
+* An ["Edited Recommendation"](#revised-recommendation-edited-and-amended-recommendations) if a Working Group chooses to revise the document
-* An [add link](#) "Amended Recommendation" if the document needs to be edited in a way which doesn't add new features and when a Working Group no longer exists to work on the document, or
+* An ["Amended Recommendation"](#revised-recommendation-edited-and-amended-recommendations) if the document needs to be edited in a way which doesn't add new features and when a Working Group no longer exists to work on the document, or
-* An "Obsolete Recommendation" if it is either no longer often used on the web or doesn't represent best practices.
+* An ["Obsolete Recommendation"](#rescinded-obsolete-or-superseded-recommendations) if it is either no longer often used on the web or doesn't represent best practices.
 These may be restored to a Recommendation.
-* A "Superseded Recommendation" if it's been replaced with a newer specification.
+* A ["Superseded Recommendation"](#rescinded-obsolete-or-superseded-recommendations) if it's been replaced with a newer specification.
 These may be restored to a Recommendation.
-* A "Rescinded Recommendation" is a document which W3C no longer endorses, and will never restore to a Recommendation.
+* A ["Rescinded Recommendation"](#rescinded-obsolete-or-superseded-recommendations) is a document which W3C no longer endorses, and will never restore to a Recommendation.
-* A "Working Group Note, Interest Group Note", see [W3C Note](#).
+* A "Working Group Note, Interest Group Note".

-## Transition Requests and Moving Between Track Stages
+## Transition Requests and Moving Between Recommendation Track Stages
 Going from one stage to the next involves making a "Transition Request".
 Team contacts will make Transition Requests once a number of goals have been met.
 These include:

 * Obtaining and record group consensus